bytecodealliance/governance/projects/hosted/tree-sitter-wit.md

 >
 > Finally, projects must document and follow their process for responding to upstream vulnerabilities in dependencies.
 >
-> Our mission of developing runtime environments and language toolchains where security, efficiency, and modularity can all coexist necessarily means that we have performed our due dilligence to mitigate software supply chain attacks.
+> Our mission of developing runtime environments and language toolchains where security, efficiency, and modularity can all coexist necessarily means that we have performed our due diligence to mitigate software supply chain attacks.

-TODO: argument that this requirement is fulfilled and supporting evidence (such as links to code, documentation, issues, and pull requests)
+The project has a minimal dependency footprint, using primarily tree-sitter ecosystem packages and standard build tools.
+Dependencies are locked via Cargo.lock and pnpm-lock.yaml files.

 ### Sustainable Contributor Base